Konstantin Alexeivitch Korovin

 In 1905, Korovin was appointed Academician of Painting, and in 1909-1913, to a professorship at the Moscow School of Painting, Sculpture and Architecture.
 One of the artist's favourite themes was Paris.
 He painted A Paris Cafe (1890s), Cafe de la Paix (1905), La Place de la Bastille (1906), Paris at Night, Le Boulevard Italien (1908), Night Carnival (1901), Paris in the Evening (1907) and others.

 In 1923, Korovin moved to Paris on the advice of the Commissar of Enlightenment, Anatoliy Vasilievich Lunacharsky, to help cure his heart condition and also to seek surgical assistance for his handicapped son.
 A large exhibition of Korovin's works was planned but the paintings were all stolen the night before the opening and Korovin was left penniless.
-In the following years, he remained in Paris, producing numerous, bright Post-Impressionist views of the boulevards and active night-life, usually painted in gouache with a high degree of chiaroscuro, of which the present painting is an outstanding example.
+In the following years, he remained in Paris, producing numerous, bright Post-Impressionist views of the boulevards and active night-life, deftly painted in gouache with a high degree of chiaroscuro, of which the present work is an outstanding example.

-In the last years of his life, Korovin continued to produced stage designs for many of the major theatres of Europe, America, Asia and Australia, the most celebrated of which was his scenery for Nikolai Rimsky-Korsakov's The Golden Cockerel at the Turin Opera House.
+In the last years of his life, Korovin continued to produced stage designs for many of the major theatres of Europe, America, Asia and Australia, the most celebrated of which was his scenery for Rimsky-Korsakov's The Golden Cockerel at the Turin Opera House.

-Please contact us for a condition report.
+Please contact us for a detailed condition report.